-Queen Victoria ruled Britain for over 60 years, but just what effect did her reign have on her subjects?
+Queen Victoria was born on May 24, 1819, and ruled Britain for over 60 years, but just what effect did her reign have on her subjects?
 Here we take a look at the legacy of Queen Victoria.

 The Victorian era was a period in Great Britain's history where the country, as a whole, moved ever more forward into the country we know today.
 Named after the ruling Queen of that period, Alexandrian Victoria, and lasting from 1837 (the year she was crowned Queen) to 1901 (the year she died), the Victorian era heralded many changes.